Seed funding

 Preferred stock comes with additional rights and preferences that are valuable to investors.
 These include control rights (protective provisions, information rights, board seats, etc.) and economic rights (liquidation preference, anti-dilution adjustments, registration rights, pro-rata rights, etc.).

-Liquidation rights and preferences, for example, guarantee that preferred shareholders are paid first after an exit event, thereby optimizing for receiving, at minimum, their money back on their investment before any money goes to common stockholders.
+Liquidation rights and preferences, for example, guarantee that preferred shareholders are paid first after an exit event, like an initial public offering (IPO) or acquisition, thereby optimizing for receiving, at minimum, their money back on their investment before any money goes to common stockholders.

 Pitching the seed round

 For most founders, investor communication and relationship nurturing happens well before the actual seed round.
-Sending monthly company updates, communicating goals, and hitting up prospects regularly builds the kind of reputation that a founder needs to turn passive supporters into active investors.
+Sending monthly company updates, communicating goals, and connecting with prospects regularly builds the kind of reputation that an entrepreneur needs to turn passive supporters into active investors.

 Building a pitch deck

-Pitch meetings are your opportunity to tell investors about your company and secure funding.
+Pitch meetings are your opportunity to tell potential investors about your business model, pitch your business plan, and secure funding.

 After your pitch secures you a term sheet from an investor, use the insights you've learned through fundraise benchmarking insights and your fundraise models to negotiate better terms for your company.
 You should also involve your legal counsel in term sheet negotiation to ensure the terms you’re offered are not off-market or unnecessarily disadvantageous to the company.